rosshemsley/interactionviz/README.md

 ```
 $ interactionviz --root-dir </root/of/interaction/dataset> --dataset DR_USA_Intersection_EP0 --session 1
 ```
+This will open a native 2D top-down viewer.

 If you have an older version of Python, you can use `pyenv` to install a more recent version.